runze1223/FBM-S/README.md

 ```
 You can adjust the hyperparameters based on your needs.
 Notably, our method requires a smaller learning rate due to the decomposition of values, and the learning rate adjustment strategy 'TST' has been excluded for Long-term TSF.

-NEWS: Standardization on the PEMS datasets has been removed for better performance, and intercept information has been added to the trend block.
+### 📰 News: The training loss has been changed from L2 to L1 for better performance.
+Standardization on the PEMS datasets has been removed for better performance, and intercept information has been added to the trend block.

-## Fourier Basis Mapping
+## 🧠 Fourier Basis Mapping

 ![alt text](https://github.com/runze1223/FBM-S/blob/main/pic/imag1.png)
 ![alt text](https://github.com/runze1223/FBM-S/blob/main/pic/imag2.png)

-## Acknowledgement
+## 📚 Acknowledgement

 We appreciate the following github repo very much for the valuable code base and datasets: